 In August 2015, Associate Professor Sanchia Aranda replaced Professor Olver as CEO of Cancer Council Australia.
 Professor Aranda was previously Director of Cancer Services and Information and Deputy CEO at the Cancer Institute NSW, and is currently President-elect of the Union for International Cancer Control, Geneva.
 Professor Aranda has extensive experience working in cancer control as a clinician, researcher, educator and health administrator.
 Professor Aranda holds honorary Professorial appointments at the University of Melbourne and the University of Sydney and is an honorary Principal Research Fellow at the Peter MacCallum Cancer Centre, Melbourne.

 Cancer Council Australia has a network of advisory committees, comprising professionals and consumers with expertise in public health, clinical medicine, epidemiology, research, education and patient support, who advise the organisation on its evidence-based policy priorities.

 Cancer Council Australia is also allied with the Clinical Oncology Society of Australia, which provides advice on medical and scientific issues, and is a member of the Australian Chronic Disease Prevention Alliance as well as global collaborations such as the International Union of Cancer Control Organisations.

-Over its 50-year history, Cancer Council Australia has transformed from a small secretariat to a strong federal body that has become Australia’s peak independent authority on cancer control.
+Over its 54-year history, Cancer Council Australia has transformed from a small secretariat to a strong federal body that has become Australia’s peak independent authority on cancer control.

-Although independent of government, Cancer Council Australia is a source of nonpartisan, evidence-based advice to the Australian Government, with CEO Professor Ian Olver currently chairing the advisory council of Cancer Australia and providing formal advice to government through a number of other forums.
+Although independent of government, Cancer Council Australia is a source of nonpartisan, evidence-based advice for government through a number of other forums.

 Cancer Council Australia seeks to engage all Australians in our work to reduce the impact of cancer in Australia through advocacy, research, education and support.